Triumph of the Design Haters: After Facebook and Tropicana, Whose Redesign Is Next to Go?

 Jack in the Box: A popular viral campaign that had ball-headed Jack hit by a car and in a coma for weeks gave way to a much classier new site and logo that premiered March 16.
 More than 80,000 eager fans posted tasteless get-well videos on the car-accident site, a community that’s been cultivated by a steady diet of quirky, off-color ads.
 Remember, this is the company that has proudly touted its Jack sauce for years.
 Now it’s for the Grey Poupon set?
 I have trouble seeing this scripty 3D effort appealing to the kind of person who posts a tasteless get-well-video to an obnoxious clown head.

 Again, what do you think?
 Do these branding refreshes need to go?
 And who should join them?
-Let us kno in the comments or at ideas@fastcompany.com.
+Let us know in the comments or at ideas@fastcompany.com.